 School counseling services shall support the mission and vision of the school and shall be available to all students K-12.
-The services shall address students' academic, career, personal and social development, offer support and resources that are respectful of the lived experiences and unique identities of students, and support students who either experience or witness issues of racism and discrimination.
+The services shall address students' academic, career, personal and social development, offer support and resources that are respectful of the lived experiences and unique identities of students, and support students who either experience or witness instances of racism and discrimination.
 Such services shall be aligned and integrated with the work of other professionals in the school setting, as well as those in other educational and human services.

 Staffing shall be filled by licensed school counselors and other student support personnel with sufficient staff to carry out the school counseling services, such as guidance counselors, Student Assistance Program counselors, home-school coordinators, English-as-a-Second-Language multi-lingual learner coordinators and school-based clinicians.
 At the elementary level, there shall be no more than 300 students per school counselor and other student support personnel.
 Schools with fewer than 300 students shall employ a school counselor and other student support personnel on a pro-rata basis.
 At the secondary level, there shall be no more than 200 students per school counselor and other student support personnel on a pro-rata basis.
-At the secondary level, there shall be no more than 200 students
+At the secondary level, there shall be no more than 200 students per school counselor and other student support personnel on a pro-rata basis.
+At the secondary level, there shall be no more than 200 students per school counselor and other student support personnel.

-Health services, including health appraisal and counseling, communicable disease control, mental health services, emergency and first aid care, and access to professional counseling, shall be made available in a confidential manner to students in each school.
+Health services, including health appraisal and counseling, commun2 cable disease control, mental health services, emergency and first aid care, and access to professional counseling, shall be made available in a confidential manner to students in each school.
 These health services shall be respectful of the lived experiences and unique identities of students, including gender identity and gender transition, and be delivered in accordance with the school district's written policies and procedures, which shall be developed in collaboration with parents and community health resources.

-The Vermont Department of Health recommends that schools and supervisory unions $\underline{SU/SD}$ s implement the School Nurse Leader School Health Services Delivery Model, which is consistent with the principles of the national Coordinated School Health Model, to ensure appropriate access and coverage across their district or supervisory union $\underline{SU/SD}$ .
+The Vermont Department of Health recommends that schools and supervisory unions SU/SDs implement the School Nurse Leader School Health Services Delivery Model, which is consistent with the principles of the national Coordinated School Health Model, to ensure appropriate access and coverage across their district or supervisory union SU/SD.